-Pictures taken with the camera can be uploaded to the FTP server as described under "Uploading Pictures" (366) in the chapter titled "What You Can Do When the Camera Is Connected to a Computer or FTP Server."
+Pictures taken with the camera can be uploaded to the FTP server as described in "Uploading Pictures" ( 373).

 Connecting in Infrastructure Mode

 The camera connects to an FTP server on an existing network (including home networks) via a wireless router.